notofonts/thai/fontbakery/notofonts-NotoSansThaiUI-googlefonts-report.md

 subset declarations to METADATA.pb, or by editing the glyphset definitions.</p>
 <ul>
-<li>U+2010 HYPHEN: try adding one of: kharoshthi, yi, hebrew, kaithi, cham, sora-sompeng, sundanese, arabic, armenian, kayah-li, coptic, lisu, syloti-nagri</li>
+<li>U+2010 HYPHEN: try adding one of: kaithi, arabic, armenian, lisu, sundanese, coptic, sora-sompeng, hebrew, kayah-li, yi, cham, syloti-nagri, kharoshthi</li>
 </ul>
 <p>Or you can add the above codepoints to one of the subsets supported by the font: <code>latin-ext</code>, <code>thai</code></p>
  [code: unreachable-subsetting]